chapel-lang/chapel/doc/rst/language/evolution.rst

   getElementOne(B);

+.. _readme-evolution.record-this-default-intent:

 record `this` default intent
 ****************************

 Before 1.15, the default intent for the implicit `this` argument for record methods was implemented as `ref` but specified as `const ref`.
 In 1.15, this changed to `ref` if the formal `this` argument is modified in the body of the function and `const ref` if not.

 See GitHub issue #5266 for more details and discussion.